mottaquikarim/PythonBootcamp/Scraping_Webpages_and_APIs/README.md

 #### [5.
 Filter Status by Line](MTA_Status_Quo/Filter%20Status%20by%20Line.md)
 #### [6.
 Configure IFTTT to Send Alert](MTA_Status_Quo/Configure%20IFTTT%20to%20Send%20Alert.md)

+### How To Dress?

+👗 👘 💃

+Using the **[OpenWeatherMap API](https://openweathermap.org/api)**, check weather conditions in your area every morning and suggest articles of clothing / accessories that may be relevant.
+IE: if there is rain scheduled in the evening, suggest bringing an umbrella.
+Etc.

+### Cards Against Humanity

+🗂️ 🃏 ♥️ ♠️ ♦️ 🗂️

+Did you know Cards Against Humanity is technically open source?
+Scrape [this github repo](https://github.com/nodanaonlyzuul/against-humanity) to grab all question and answer cards.
+Write a chatbot using the [Twilio API](https://www.twilio.com/) that will serve the user a random question card and a few randomly chosen answer cards.
+The user can text the bot back answer choices which the bot will then use to assemble the final string and send back.

+### Watch Price on Amazon

+🏪 🛒 🛍️

+Write a script that will watch a product on amazon, record the price and send alert if price decreases.

 ## 🚗 Parking Lot

 Just some interesting/useful links I found while prepping for this class...